michaelharms6010/zecmailer/README.md

 ### Warning

 This has been very minimally tested!
 Any reports are appreciated.
+Contact @michaelharms70 via twitter